How Much Does Vinyl Decking Cost? (2026 Price Guide)

 Total Cost of Ownership Over 10 Years

 Upfront cost tells only part of the story.
 When you factor in maintenance, repairs, and replacement over a decade, the cost picture shifts significantly.
+For a deeper breakdown across materials, see our 10-year total cost of ownership analysis.

 Here's a 10-year total cost estimate for a 100 sq ft balcony: